 Ombudsman conduct community education and outreach to the general public through health fairs, newspaper articles, caregiver and senior programs, service clubs and other organizations.
 The LTC Ombudsman program office provides consumer information and publications on numerous topics affecting residents in long-term care facilities.
-See the events tab for upcoming scheduled events.
+Check our Facebook page for upcoming scheduled events.

 We provide lists of care facilities, checklists for helping to choose a facility, and assistance with reviewing licensing history.
 We encourage families to review admission agreements fully before signing them, and we inform about the risks associated with the signing of arbitration agreements.
 Ombudsman are not placement agents and do not admit anyone into skilled nursing or assisted living facilities.
 For assistance in choosing an appropriate care facility, please see the Fact Sheet- How to Choose a Nursing Home and the RCFE Evaluation Checklist that have been provided on our Resources page.